Multi-booting: OS/2 Boot Manager

 The OS/2 Boot Manager must be installed in a primary partition.
 The OS/2 partitioning utilities can configure up to four systems in the menu, each of which can be either in a primary partition or in a logical volume within the extended logical partition.
 It is possible to include a boot loader such as GRUB in the OS/2 Boot Manager menu, and it is possible to include the OS/2 Boot Manager in the menu for another boot loader.
 Newer loaders such as Air-Boot, GRUB and LILO offer more flexibility.

+UEFI loading

+Modern computer systems (Intel Macs and newer PCs) use Unified Extensible Firmware Interface aka UEFI.
+Unlike BIOS aka Legacy, UEFI does not rely on a partition's boot sector, the PC's UEFI firmware loads a small boot loader, a .efi file in the EFI System Partition aka ESP directly, and the OS kernel is then loaded by this boot loader.